-Take Onimusha’s setting, add elements of Dark Souls, and sprinkle Team Ninja’s intense combat throughout and you get one of the slickest games that’s been released during the current console generation.
+Take Onimusha’s setting, add elements of Dark Souls, and sprinkle Team Ninja’s intense combat throughout and you get one of the slickest games.

 If you’re familiar with Dynasty Warriors, Samurai Warriors, and well, pretty much every game Tecmo/Koei makes, you’ll immediately recognize that Nioh is loosely based on a real historical story.
 I don’t need to tell you that William runs into familiar faces such as Hittori Hanzo, Tokugawa Ieyasu, and other legendary Japanese figures because these are characters that are staples of their other franchises.

 Nioh tells an interesting tale and characters are continually weaving in and out, but the gameplay is so damn good that you’ll be chomping at the bit to play more and you’ll probably skip the cutscenes just to get back into the action.